 New York City: New York City government has rental assistance programs specifically to help people move from shelters into their own home.
 You’ll want to go through The Department of Social Services and the Department of Homeless services to see if you qualify.
 You can also apply for rental assistance through a Homebase or Housing Assistance Program (HAP) location (specifically, there’s a CityFHEPS program).
 Low-income renters can also get free legal assistance when dealing with landlord issues.
 The Center for Urban Community Services offers assistance, such as transitional housing, and there’s also the Family Eviction Prevention Supplement and Emergency Cash Grants for emergency housing assistance.
 Also, give the Living in Communities (LINC) a try, because they help subsidize monthly rent payments for low income families, and victims of domestic abuse.

 Los Angeles: Check with the Department of Public Social Services for rent assistance (they have a Moving Assistance Program, 4-Month Rental Assistance Program, Temporary Housing Assistance Program, and the Emergency Assistance to Prevent Eviction – EAPE – program, and others), as well as PATH Beyond Shelter, and Volunteers of America of Los Angeles.
-The One Voice Family Assistance Program can help with rent, and you can also contact Angelic Assistance (phone number: 626-383-6024), or the Unity of Life Foundation (update, 3/24/2020: looks like the Unity of Life Foundation is completely out of resources.
-Check back.).
+You can also contact Angelic Assistance (phone number: 626-383-6024).

 Chicago: Chicago’s six community centers are where you can apply for a one-time rental emergency rental assistance program.
 Chicago’s Coalition for the Homeless can help with paying security deposits or first month’s rent, and check out The Inner Voice non-profit and the Catholic Charities of the Archdiocese of Chicago for help, as well.
 Also try the Homelessness Prevention Call Center, which can provide grants in a crisis.
 The Illinois Department of Human Services is another place offering emergency rental assistance.
 The Illinois Housing Development Authority offers grants to help with home repairs.